Search

 A 1956 image of the windscale piles in Cumbria - two tall chimneys, with box-shaped filters at their tops.

-The piles operated using an air-cooled system, with coolant air pulled down 120 m tall chimneys by convection (the tendency of hot air to rise due to its lower density).
-This resulted in a design that is efficient for smaller facilities but unfortunately increases the likelihood of releasing contaminated air into the atmosphere.
+This use of an air-based cooling system resulted in a design that is efficient for smaller facilities but unfortunately increases the likelihood of releasing contaminated air into the atmosphere.
 To stop this risk, a respected scientist, named Sir John Cockroft, insisted filters were installed on top of the piles.
 Named after the scientist himself, “Cockroft’s follies” potentially saved countless people from absorbing dangerous radiation.
 We’ll mention this in more detail a little later on!

 Windscale Pile 1